rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 The Rust Async Working Group is excited to announce major progress towards our goal of enabling the use of `async fn` in traits.
 Rust 1.75, which hits stable next week, will include support for both `-> impl Trait` notation and `async fn` in traits.

 This is a big milestone, and we know many users will be itching to try these out in their own code.
 However, we are still missing some important features that many users need.
-Read on for an recommendations on when and how to use the stabilized features.
+Read on for recommendations on when and how to use the stabilized features.

 ## What's stabilizing